What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

 3) European Union (EU)

-• The EU has its regulations governing driving hours and rest periods for commercial drivers, which are outlined in the EU Driver’s Hours Regulations.
+• The EU regulates driving hours and rest periods for commercial drivers, as outlined in the EU Driver’s Hours Regulations.

-• While the EU does not mandate the use of Electronic logging devices (ELDs) specifically, digital tachographs are required for tracking driver’s hours and activities.
+• While the EU does not specifically mandate the use of electronic logging devices, digital tachographs are required to track drivers’ hours and activities.

-• Digital tachographs serve a similar purpose to ELDs, recording driving time, rest periods, and other relevant data electronically.
+• Digital tachographs are similar to ELDs, recording driving time, rest periods, and other relevant data electronically.

 4) Australia

-• In Australia, the National Heavy Vehicle Regulator (NHVR) sets regulations governing fatigue management and compliance for heavy vehicle operators.
+• In Australia, the National Heavy Vehicle Regulator (NHVR) regulates fatigue management and compliance for heavy vehicle operators.

-• The use of electronic work diaries (EWDs) is becoming increasingly common for tracking drivers’ work and rest hours.
+• Electronic work diaries (EWDs) are becoming increasingly common for tracking drivers’ work and rest hours.

 • EWDs must comply with technical standards established by NHVR, ensuring accuracy, tamper resistance, and data security.